-- 10.2.1 The LAAT Finance Team is responsible for ensuring the following reconciliations are performed each month, and that any reconciling or balancing amounts are cleared: - sales ledger control account; - purchase ledger control account; - payroll control account; - assets system to nominal ledger balance sheet; - all suspense accounts cleared down; - bank balance per the nominal ledger to the bank statement; - 10.2.2 Any unusual or long outstanding reconciling items must be brought to the attention of the Finance Manager in the first instance.
-The Finance Manager will review and sign all reconciliations as evidence of this review and seek advice from the Finance and Operations Director as to how these items should be dealt with
+- 10.2.1 The LAAT Finance Team is responsible for ensuring the following reconciliations are performed each month, and that any reconciling or balancing amounts are cleared: - sales ledger control account; - purchase ledger control account; - payroll control account; - assets system to nominal ledger balance sheet; - all suspense accounts cleared down; - bank balance per the nominal ledger to the bank statement; - petty cash is physically counted should this be held. - 10.2.2 Any unusual or long outstanding reconciling items must be brought to the attention of the Finance Manager in the first instance.
+The Finance Manager will review and sign all reconciliations as evidence of this review.